-This guy accidentally shot himself in the heart with a nail gun and then drove himself to the hospital
+This Guy Accidentally Shot Himself In The Heart With A Nail Gun and Then Drove Himself to The Hospital

 Warning: The images in this article are graphic.

-Doug Bergeson is your typical construction worker, except he’s got a story that would make event he most hardened roofer shudder.
-The Peshtigo, Wisconsin man was working on a fireplace when his nail gun accidentally fired and a 3.5 inch nail sunk dangerously close to his heart.
+Doug Bergeson is your typical construction worker, except he’s got a story that would make him the man of the year.
+The Peshtigo, Wisconsin man was working on a fireplace when his nail gun accidentally fired and a 3.5-inch nail sunk dangerously close to his heart.
 A graphic photo of the image shows just how disturbing the situation was.

 Thankfully, Bergeson is back on his farm, but he had a close call.
 He had to undergo open heart surgery to remove the nail.
 He explained to WBAY “I was just bringing the nail gun forward and I was on my tip-toes and I just didn’t quite have enough room, and it fired before I was really ready for it, and then it dropped down and it fired again.”